 Trolley # 514 that formerly operated on the MAX and Portland

 Due to Sellwood Bridge construction, the 6-mile line has been cut back to Riverwood.

 Each run leaving Lake Oswego will run for just under five miles round-trip.

 The Willamette Shore Trolley has been providing scenic trolley rides on

 this former Electric Interurban historic rail line from Lake Oswego 1987.

 It is operated by volunteer members of the Oregon Electric Railway Historical Society (a not-for-profit Oregon Corporation.
 501c3).

-Ride our authentic antique trolley car along the shore of the Willamette River.
-During your journey you'll ride through parks, by stately mansions, over several bridges, including the 686 foot Riverwood Trestle, and through the 1400' Elk Rock Tunnel.
+Ride our authentic vintage trolley car along the shore of the Willamette River.
+During your journey you'll ride

 The line was opened for service from Oswego (now Lake Oswego) to Portland on July 4th, 1887 as a narrow gauge steam railroad known as the Portland and Willamette Valley Railroad.